 It is recognised that good behaviour must be acknowledged and celebrated as a matter of course and that this in itself is a primary tool in managing behaviour.
-Additionally the management of behaviour at schools within Veritas MAT is based on the belief that children have the right to learn from their experiences of life.
+Additionally the management of behaviour at in school is based on the belief that children and young people have the right to learn from their experiences of life.
 This will at times involve testing the clearly defined boundaries established by the behaviour management system used in the school.